HAHill/WES_pipeline_scripts/README.md

 # WES_pipeline_scripts
-Basic scripts for conducting WES analysis on germline and somatic DNA samples

-Special thanks to https://github.com/kpatel427 for her amazing YouTube bioinformatics tutorials and super useful script.

-** "wes_script.sh" puts all pieces of the pipeline together, but is usually run in pieces for QC assessment.
+Basic scripts for conducting WES analysis on germline and somatic DNA samples ** "wes_script.sh" puts all pieces of the pipeline together, but is usually run in pieces for QC assessment.

 STEPS: